buhrmi/buhrmi/README.md

 ![Buhrmi Investments](https://pbs.twimg.com/profile_banners/709371380098183168/1714393264/1500x500)
 ## Hi there

-Welcome to buhrmi's Investment Club.
-We always put our money where our mouth is, and help push the musical landscape in South East Asia and Japan into healthy and sustainable direction.
+Welcome to Buhrmi's Investment Club, the only investment club with a focus on the musical landscape in South East Asia and Japan.

 ### Portfolio Companies